slizb/beautiful-jekyll/_posts/2017-11-30-saliency-maps.md

 #### *Want to learn more?*
 This blog post is awesome, but you'll learn a lot more from a book than from me...
 If you're interested in learning more about computer vision, check out these books:

+## Background
+One of the biggest critiques of deep learning models is that they have limited interpretability.
+It turns out that [multiple techniques have been developed](http://cs231n.github.io/understanding-cnn/) specifically to visualize how they make decisions.
+One such technique is known as saliency mapping, discussed by Karen Simonyan et al. in their paper [*Deep Inside Convolutional Networks: Visualising Image Classification Models and Saliency Maps*](https://arxiv.org/pdf/1312.6034.pdf).
+In their paper, they describe saliency like this:
+> Another interpretation of computing the image-specific class saliency using the class score derivative
+> is that the magnitude of the derivative indicates which pixels need to be changed the least to affect
+> the class score the most.
+One can expect that such pixels correspond to the object location in the image.

+In other words, saliency can be computed for a given image, and a given class.
+It tells us which pixels in the image contribute most to the model's classification of that class.
+Cool!

+There happens to be a great python package by Raghavendra Kotikalapudi called [*keras-vis*](https://github.com/raghakot/keras-vis) that supports saliency map visualization for Keras models.
+Lets try it out!

+## Demo